jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-payment-terminals/jbethpaymentterminal/write/distributepayoutsof.md

 {% tab title="Step by step" %}
 **Distributes payouts for a project according to the constraints of its current funding cycle.**

-_Payouts are sent to the preprogrammed splits, and any leftover amount is sent to the project owner._
+_Payouts are sent to the preprogrammed splits._

 _Anyone can distribute payouts on a project's behalf._